Inverness Tool Library Privacy Statement

 - phone number,

-You will be asked to provide this information directly to our library membership management system provided by a third party organisation called myTurn.
+You will be asked to provide this information directly to our library membership management system provided by a third-party organisation called ‘myTurn’.
+If making payment by card you will be asked for information by the processing system ‘Stripe’.

 We also ask for a proof of address and a proof of ID to check that the information you’ve already provided is accurate, but we don’t keep copies of these in our files.

-What information is collected when you book a workshop?
+What information is collected when you book for an event, class or workshop?

-The personal data that the Inverness Tool Library collects when you book a workshop is your first name, last name and email address.
+The personal information that our Tool Library collects when you book for an event, class or workshop is your first name, last name and email address.

 How will your information be kept?

-All personal information entered by you on myTurn or electronically is password protected.
+All personal information entered by you on ‘myTurn’ and ‘Stripe’ is password protected.

 We keep an electronic record of Library members who have registered for an event for the purposes or arranging the event and sending reminders.